aphyr/distsys-class/README.markdown

 - Much better than NTP
   - Globally distributed total orders on the scale of milliseconds
-  - Can do one possibly conflicting thing per uncertainty window
+  - Promote an asynchronous network to a semi-synchronous one
+  - Unlocks more efficient algorithms
 - Only people with this right now are Google
   - Spanner: globally distributed strongly consistent transactions
   - And they're not sharing